orbitalchicken/Roadmap/README.md

     mate:
         consider brisk menu

+    mintwelcome:
+        add firewall enablement to welcome app?

     mintupdate:
         safeguard against package removals (for instance, don't let users perform updates which would remove sensitive packages). notice to reboot the computer when appropriate purge old kernels? https://github.com/Pjotr123/purge-old-kernels-2
         systray icon or infobar to notify user of new Mint versions remember sorting of updates
+        have an option for update manager to initiate a timeshift backup prior to applying upgrades?

+    port mintstick to python3

     mintreport:
         detect missing l10n packages and hint at mintlocale